oddhill/context/README.txt

 $Id$

-context_ui for Drupal 6.x
+Context for Drupal 6.x

 Installation
 ------------
-context_ui can be installed like any other Drupal module -- place it in the modules directory for your site and enable it (and its requirement, context) on the admin/build/modules page.
+Context can be installed like any other Drupal module -- place it in the modules directory for your site and enable it (and its requirement, context) on the admin/build/modules page.

-You will probably want to install context_ui_contrib as well, which adds context_ui integration for several contrib modules including Views.
+You will probably want to install context_contrib and context_ui as well. context_contrib provides basic context integration for several contrib modules including Views and context_ui provides a way for you to edit contexts through the Drupal admin interface.

 Basic usage
 -----------
-context_ui allows you to manage contexts for different portions of your site.
-You can think of each context as represeting a "section" of your site.
+Context allows you to manage contextual conditions and reactions for different portions of your site.
+You can think of each context as represemting a "section" of your site.
 For each context, you can choose the conditions that trigger this context to be active and choose different aspects of Drupal that should respond to this active context.

+Think of conditions as a set of rules that are checked during page load to see what context is active.
+Any reactions that are associated with active contexts are then fired.

 Example
 -------